ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 </details>

 ---

-3. Answer the following:
+Q. Answer the following:
 1. Define what is meant by the term **"interaction"**, in the context of a logistic regression predictor variable.
 1. What is the simplest form of an interaction?
 Write its formulae.
 1. What statistical tests can be used to attest to the significance of an interaction term?

 <details><summary><b>Answer</b></summary>
     <p> 1.
 An interaction is the product of two single predictor variables implying a non-additive effect.